Canaccord Genuity: Business divisions

-The two units of Canaccord Genuity are "wealth management, catering to well-heeled individuals, and Global Capital Markets, serving corporate and institutional clients."
+The two units of Canaccord Genuity are wealth management and global capital markets, serving corporate and institutional clients.

 Canaccord Genuity Wealth Management

-Canaccord Genuity Wealth Management's total client assets amounted to $96.1 billion in Canada, the UK & Europe, and Australia on March 31, 2022.
-Canaccord Genuity Wealth Management and Credit Suisse Asset Management Partnership: In April 2016, Canaccord Genuity Wealth Management announced a strategic partnership with Credit Suisse Asset Management (CSAM).
+Canaccord Genuity Wealth Management's total client assets amounted to $96.2 billion in Canada, the UK & Europe, and Australia on March 31, 2023.
+In April 2016, Canaccord Genuity Wealth Management announced a strategic partnership with Credit Suisse Asset Management (CSAM).

-Canaccord Genuity Global Capital Markets

-Includes (1) Investment Banking - M&A, Corporate Finance, Restructuring, Debt Advisory, Strategic Advice (2) Research, (3) Sales and Trading, and (4) Fixed Income.